Smod9/onlytactics/README.md

 npm run dev            # starts Vite and connects to the remote broker
 ```

-MQTT credentials are currently hardcoded inside `src/net/mqttClient.ts` while we stabilize the new CloudAMQP instance.
+MQTT credentials are currently hardcoded inside `src/net/mqttClient.ts` while we stabilize the new broker.
 If you need to point at a different broker, edit the constants at the top of that file and restart `npm run dev`.
 The remaining variables in `.env` still control race metadata, debug HUD, etc.

 ## Tactician controls